General FAQs

 What is a Dual Degree?

 Please see our website for more information on Dual Degrees.
-You can also check with the coordinator of your UBC department as well as the Dual Degree Coordinator at the UBC Teacher Education Office (Bette Shippam at bette.shippam@ubc.ca).
+You can also check with the coordinator of your UBC department as well as the TEO Program Manager for the Dual Degree option, Graham Setters, at graham.setters@ubc.ca.

-Is it possible to get a conditional offer before I submit my IELTS test result?
+Is it possible to get a conditional offer before I submit my English Language Proficiency Exam test result?

-Yes, although it is recommended to have a successful IELTS or TOEFL result before you receive any decision on admission.
+Yes, although it is strongly recommended to have a successful IELTS or TOEFL result submitted by the application and documentation deadline.
+Please see the English Language Requirements page for details.

 Can I defer my admission offer?